stefaanc/steps/README.md

 > and a very last one...
 >
-> Are you curious about some of the solutions we learned to solve the above problems?
+> Are you curious about some of the solutions we found to solve the above problems?
 > Do you want to learn how to do something similar yourself?
 >
 > - **STEPS will help you with this.**